hmac/kite/README.md

 ---
 module Main

+from std import Data.String (toUpper)

+type User = User { name : String, age : Int }

 main : IO ()
 main = do
   name <- readLine
+  age <- fmap read readLine
+  let user = User { name, age }
   greet name

-greet : String -> IO ()
+greet : User -> IO ()
-greet name = putLine "Hello #{name}!"
+greet User { name } = putLine "Hello #{toUpper name}!"
 ```

 A few things immediately jump out:
 - Lam files support arbitrary YAML frontmatter that you can use for metadata
-- Lam syntax is very close to Haskell
+- Lam syntax is similar to Haskell, with some minor differences
-- There are small differences, such as a single colon for type annotations
+  - single colons for type annotations
+  - `type` instead of `data` for declaring new data types
-- Lam has Ruby-esque string interpolation
+  - Ruby-esque string interpolation
+- Lam has more sophisticated record support built-in (more on that later)

 Lam has many other features which are described below.